 Variety and Balance in the Raw Diet

-You don't eat the same thing every day, and neither should your dog.
+You don't eat the same thing every day for months and months, nor should your dog.

 While dogs and people have different nutritional requirements, we can both benefit from a diet that includes nutrients from a variety of sources.
 We know that eating a wide variety of fresh, unprocessed food is good for us, and the same is true for our dogs.
 Ideally, dogs and people alike should try to get their vitamins, minerals, fatty acids and amino acids from a range of fresh vegetables, fruit, proteins, and healthy fats.